 In many legal departments work is contained within emails and spreadsheets, with files distributed throughout local drives, shared drives with no connections or visibility between the workflow or the documents.
 Working in this way increases risk across the legal department and the business, and doesn’t provide a system of record for all legal functions.

 As a result, legal operators and legal leaders are often looking for a software solution that connects the in-house legal department to the rest of the business, providing one source of truth.
-A solution that uses the platform approach is the answer.
+A solution that uses the workspace approach is the answer.

 With a point solution, you’re using separate software to address individual problems.
 For example, using one vendor for matters, another for contract management, and another for spend management, meaning you don’t necessarily receive any value beyond the software itself.
 With this approach, you often then need to embark on a complex journey of implementing custom integrations and Business Intelligence (BI) tools to report across the separate tools.

-A platform approach is a single cloud-based system where you access multiple tools and integrations, collaboration and community, providing a robust and holistic foundation for managing all legal department work.
+A workspace approach is a single cloud-based system where you access multiple tools and integrations, collaboration and community, providing a robust and holistic foundation for managing all legal department work.
 The approach is also referred to as an ‘end-to-end solution’.

 Are all platforms created equal?